Koen van Besien, M.D.

 Dr. van Besien is a graduate of the College ND de la Paix in Namur, Belgium and from the University of Leuven, Belgium where he also did his clinical training in Medicine.
 He holds a PhD from the University of Maastricht in the Netherlands.He did a hematology/oncology fellowship at Indiana University and in Bruges, Belgium.
 Afterwards he was on the faculty in the transplant program at MD Anderson Cancer Center in Houston Texas.
 He directed the Transplant program at the University of Illinois from 1997 until 2001 and the Transplant and Lymphoma programs at the University of Chicago from 2001 until 2011.

-Dr. van Besien joined the Division of Hematology and Medical Oncology at Weill-Cornell in September 2011 to become Director of the Transplant Program.
-He is currently and Assistant Professor of Medicine (provisional title) at Weill Cornell Medical College and Attending Physician at the New York-Presbyterian Hospital.
+Dr. van Besien is the Director of the Stem Cell Transplant Program, a Professor of Medicine at Weill Cornell Medical College and Attending Physician at the New York-Presbyterian Hospital.

 Dr. van Besien has established a national and international reputation with several research and clinical interests.
 He has devoted considerable efforts at developing novel treatment strategies for patients with recurrent lymphoma, including the introduction of novel drugs and treatment in salvage therapy and in transplant conditioning regimens.
 He also has developed novel methods of transplantation for those patients who lack matching donors.
 Most recently his group has described a novel concept of haplo-cord transplantation with extremely encouraging results.